 Clasts formed from degassing magma are collectively known as tephra,

 regardless of size.
 The finest clasts, under 2mm in diameter, are

 classified as ash.
 Those between 2mm and 64 mm (2.5

 inches) in diameter are known as lapilli, while larger

 tephra are classified as either volcanic bombs or volcanic

 blocks, depending on whether they are still partially molten

 when they reach the surface (bombs) or are already largely

 The mixture of magma, tephra, fragments of country rock, and hot gases accelerates rapidly as it approaches the surface, sometimes reaching velocities of over 600 m/s (2000 feet per second) by the time it leaves the vent.
+This is roughly twice the speed of sound.
 This jet of material is known as an eruptive column.
 What happens thereafter is determined by whether the eruptive column mixes with enough of the surrounding air to become less dense than the atmosphere.